-According to the PREA Coordinator, LSS collects and reviewing data from all PREA reports.
-The agency previously published a PREA annual report (for the period of September 2015-September 2016), which included the data collected for that period.
+According to the PREA Coordinator, LSS is collects and reviewing data from all PREA reports.
+The agency published a PREA annual report (for the period of September 2015-September 2016) on the agency website.
 The agency recently published another report for the period of September 2016-December 2016.
 The agency identified this as a quarterly report because they intend to issue another report in January 2018 in order to follow the regular calendar year.

 The current report lists PREA incidents at all LSS facilities.
 The report lists several corrective actions that the agency has taken in response to audits and incidents that have occurred during this period.
 The information in the report complies with the standards.
+Laurie Lessard, Director of Addictions/Restorative Justice, approves the report.